SpaceVim/SpaceVim/docs/api/web/xml.md

 ## Intro

-web#xml API provides some besic functions and values for parser xml file.
+web#xml API provides some basic functions and values for parser xml file.

 ## Functions